-Hulu with Live TV just inked a deal with Discovery Channel, which is great, but if you get tired of "Naked and Afraid" or "Say Yes to the Dress," you can get your college football needs met, too.
-Hulu with Live TV’s $39.99-per-month bundle offers access to ABC, CBS, Fox, NBC, Big Ten Network, SEC Network, FS1, FS2, ESPN, ESPN2, ESPN U, and ESPN Goal Line.
+Hulu with Live TV is working a deal with Chrissy Teigen on an upcoming cooking show, but even if you're not into watching supermodels saute their risotto, you can get your college football needs met, too.
+Hulu with Live TV’s $45-per-month bundle (with a one-week free trial) offers access to ABC, CBS, Fox, NBC, Big Ten Network, SEC Network, FS1, FS2, ESPN, ESPN2, ESPN U, and ESPN Goal Line.
 You can personalize your experience by signing up for notifications for when your favorite team is playing.

 • Sling TV

-I just can't talk about Sling TV without using my Karl Childers voice and craving mustard and biscuits, but maybe that's just me.
-(You're now reading this using Karl's voice, aren't you?)
+Nick Offerman and Megan Mullally aren't the only Slingers out there.
+Yes, the first couple of television comedy may have creeped us all out with their double entendre-laden, horndog-friendly Sling ads, but the Slinging lifestyle may be just what you're looking for (hey, I don't know what you're into).
 Sling TV lets you build your own bundle, a-la-carte style.
-And it's not too hard on your wallet: Sling TV’s base packages are “Sling Orange” ($25 per month), which nets you ESPN and ESPN2, and “Sling Blue” ($25 per month), which includes FOX and NBC and the assorted regional networks and sister channels that accompany those behemoths.
-You can get both base bundles together for $40 per month, and you can add “Extras” to either — giving you access to ESPN U, SEC Network, ESPN Goal Line, and more.
+And you could argue that it gives you the most bang for your buck.
+Sling TV is offering 40 percent off discounts on its packages: “Sling Orange” ($15 per month), which nets you ESPN and ESPN2, and “Sling Blue” ($15 per month), which includes FOX and NBC and the assorted regional networks and sister channels that accompany those behemoths.
+You can get both base bundles together for $25 per month (was $40), and you can add “Extras” to either — giving you access to ESPN U, SEC Network, ESPN Goal Line, and more.

 • PlayStation Vue

 It's not just for Madden; with PlayStation Vue, you can watch the genuine article.
-For a $39.99-per-month fee, the Access package gives you ABC, CBS, FOX, NBC, ESPN, ESPN2, FS1, FS2, and NBCSN.
-For $44.99 per month, you can throw in the Big Ten Network with the Core package, and other add-ons can net you some regional networks and ESPN Goal Line.
+For a $49.99-per-month fee, the Access package gives you ABC, CBS, FOX, NBC, ESPN, ESPN2, FS1, FS2, and NBCSN.
+Take a two-month test drive for the discounted price $44.99 per month.
+There's also a $10 per month Sports Pack that can expand your options.

 • Free Over-the-Air TV